icyJoseph/state-with-deps/README.md

 const [count, setCount] = useState(0);
 ```

-Foe example a call to `setCount` updates the `count` variable, and we expect the component containing this hook to render.
+For example a call to `setCount` updates the `count` variable, and we expect the component containing this hook to render.

 Let's now complicate things a little.
 Say we have a hook that returns a a list of things, and also the length of the data list.